 The Complaining Cow doesn’t sit around when solving a recliner sofa problem

 In November last year Lorraine bought two recliner sofas from DFS.
 When they arrived she discovered that one of the recliners didn’t work, the sofas moved and separated and didn’t match.
-One recliner tipped right over while people were on it and again when her grandson was on it and when her friend’s large dog jumped up onto it.
+One recliner tipped right over while people were on it.
+It did it again when her grandson was on it and when her friend’s large dog jumped up onto it too!

-Lorraine contacted DFS on the day of delivery regarding the broken recliner and was told that it could take up to 8-12 weeks for a replacement if the broken one couldn’t be fixed.
+Lorraine contacted DFS on the day of delivery regarding the broken recliner.
+She was told that it could take up to 8-12 weeks for a replacement if the broken one couldn’t be fixed.

 Continuing complaint against DFS

 Over the next few days she spoke to a number of people from DFS.
 She dealt with different people from various departments as she was sent from pillar to post.
-One of the reasons I always advocate writing not phoning is to avoid this situation as well as ensuring you have your evidence trail.
+One of the reasons I always advocate writing not phoning is to avoid this situation.
+It also ensures that you have your evidence trail.
 Eventually she spoke to the manager of the store who, when she asked for a refund, told her “that’s not going to happen”.
 She explained about all the problems with the sofas, in particular the issues with children’s arms getting trapped.
 The photos and even a video showing the tipping were still not enough to get a refund, according to DFS.

 DFS said they would send out a representative to come out assess the sofa.